adamcin/httpsig-java/README.md

 The Verifier is the mechanism used by a server to verify the signature provided in the Authorization header against the Request and the Challenge defined for the server.

+To create a Verifier, you must provide a Keychain and a KeyId.
+For example:

+    // The AuthorizedKeys class is provided by httpsig-ssh-jce Keychain keychain = AuthorizedKeys.getDefaultKeychain();

+    // The UserFingerprintKeyId class is provided by httpsig-ssh-jce to
+    //   construct keyIds of the form, "/${username}/${fingerprint}" Verifier verifier = new Verifier(keychain, new UserFingerprintKeyId("admin"));

+After parsing an Authorization and building the RequestContent object from the HTTP request, the server verifies the Authorization header using Verifier.verify()

+    // The challenge is defined by the server.
+    Challenge challenge = ...

+    Authorization authz = Authorization.parse(authzValue);

+    // Authorization.parse() may return null if a valid Signature Authorization was
+    //   not provided.
+    if (authz != null) {
+        RequestContent.Builder requestContentBuilder = new RequestContent.Builder();

+        // call requestContentBuilder.setRequestLine(requestLine) then
+        // for all request headers, requestContentBuilder.addHeader(name, value)

+        if (verifier.verify(challenge, requestContentBuilder.build(), authz)) {
+            // handle request after successful authentication
+        }
+    }

+    // otherwise, send 401 Unauthorized / WWW-Authenticate: Signature

 Challenge
 ---------